The Servants' Quarters at Petworth House

-Take a peep behind the doors into the historic kitchens and see where the servants would have worked.
+Explore the Historic Kitchens in the Servants' Quarters and see where the servants would have worked.
 In 1829 alone these kitchens served nearly 30,000 guests.

 Prior to the extension at the north end of the servants’ quarters this was the main larder but then became a general food preparation and storage area.
 Two large troughs under the windows were used for salting whole sides of pork and ham.
 In the larder you can also see the ice-box, an early refrigerator.
 Large blocks of ice were placed on one side and pies, cold cooked meats, fish and cheese were placed on the other.
 A constant supply of ice was provided from the ice-house outside.
 You’ll also see on display a remarkable collection of pewter and tin ice-cream moulds used at Petworth to make fashionable Victorian desserts.